Fairfax to acquire QBE's Ukranian insurance operations

-TORONTO, Feb 3 (Reuters) - Canadian financial services holding company Fairfax Financial Holdings Ltd said on Tuesday it has agreed to acquire the Ukranian insurance operations of Australia’s QBE Insurance Group, expanding its presence in Eastern Europe.
+TORONTO (Reuters) - Canadian financial services holding company Fairfax Financial Holdings Ltd (FFH.TO) said on Tuesday it has agreed to acquire the Ukranian insurance operations of Australia’s QBE Insurance Group (QBE.AX), expanding its presence in Eastern Europe.

 Fairfax expects the deal to close in the second-quarter of 2015.
 It did not disclose a purchase price for the asset.